MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/ready.md

 ### Build an AI environment

-If you don't use an Azure landing zone, follow the recommendations in this article to build your AI.
+If you don't use an Azure landing zone, follow the recommendations in this article to build your AI environment.
 The following diagram shows a baseline resource hierarchy.
 It segments internal AI workloads and internet-facing AI workloads, as described in [establish AI governance](#establish-ai-governance).
 Internal workloads use policy to deny online access from customers.
 This separation safeguards internal data from exposure to external users.
 AI development uses a jumpbox to manage AI resources and data.

 :::image type="content" source="./images/baseline-resource-hierarchy.svg" alt-text="Diagram showing the resource organization for internal and internet-facing AI workloads." lightbox="./images/baseline-resource-hierarchy.svg" border="false":::
 *Figure 3.
 Baseline resource hierarchy for AI workloads.*